A Teensy-sized simple breakout board for STM32L052C8T6 and STM32F072CBT6Designed by 42_red_herrings, Ships from United Kingdom

-Well, the firmware is up to you (although I have a few examples using libopencm3 on github here; and there are a few precompiled test firmwares available on the documentation page).
+Well, the firmware is up to you (although I have a few examples using libopencm3 on my repo here; and there are a few precompiled test firmwares available on the documentation page).
 That page also has some more detail about uploading a firmware to the board.

 A brief summary: when holding the "PA1" button during a reset or powerup, the MCU enters the built-in bootloader.
 The F072 has a DFU bootloader built-in, so no external hardware is needed to flash this one, only some software, e.g. dfu-util.
 The L052 only has a USART bootloader built-in, so an USB-to-Serial board is needed to use this.
 However I modified the BMP bootloader to act as a DFU bootloader on the L052 as well, and these L052 boards ship with this programmed in.
 So also the L052 boards don't need external hardware to program them (note that this one is entered by connecting PB3 and GND during reset/power-up, and the firmware needs to start at 0x8002000 instead of the usual 0x8000000, i.e. the bootloader takes up 8kB of the flash).

 The SWD debug pins (SWDIO, SWCLK), along with power, are broken out along the short side opposite the USB, so they are easily accessible.
 So, if you have a SWD debugger ready (e.g. STlink V2, or jLink, or BMP, or a clone of these), you can flash the board this way.